 - Make sure to pat the shrimp dry with paper towels.
 And try not to crowd the pan with the shrimp so that they will saute', not steam.
 If you are cooking more than what easily fits, just cook the shrimp in batches.

 - If you accidentally make the sauce too sweet or spicy, add more broth or some water to dilute it a bit.
-You can add a bit more arrowroot or cornstarch to thicken as needed.
+You can add a bit more flour or cornstarch to thicken as needed.

 If you enjoyed this recipe, I'd love if you gave it a 5 star rating.
 This tells me what recipes you like and want to see more of.
 Thank you!